ryan-n-may/Fyne_Ethereum_Wallet/README.md

-# Fyne_Etherium_Wallet
+# Fyne Etherium Wallet
-A simple wallet for storing and transacting Etherium build in Go using a Fyne GUI.
+The Fyne Etherium Wallet is a simple Etherium wallet for storing and transacting Etherium.
+The wallet is build in Go using the Fyne GUI.